 It is no secret that our MD Kurt Hedgley is a keen supporter and participant in charitable events both personally and professionally.
 It would now seem that this ‘bug’ has rubbed off on to his family as well!
-Read on to find out what the Hedgley family are preparing for next…
+Read on to find out what the Hedgley family have been preparing for and will be taking part in this weekend…

 The Charity Event